afluxmhd/crypto-watch/README.md

 To run the CryptoWatch app, you'll need:

 - Flutter SDK installed on your development environment.
-- An API key from coinapi.com (follow the API Key Setup instructions above).
+- An API key from coinapi.com (follow the API Key Setup instructions below).

 ### Installation